humdrum-tools/humdrum-documentation/tool/timebase/index.md

 each output data record will represent an elapsed duration of a dotted eighth note.

-The **-M** option adds a user-specified marker-string to the beginning of all records that <span class="tool">timebase</span> pads to the output.
+The <span class="option">M</span> option adds a user-specified marker-string to the beginning of all records that <span class="tool">timebase</span> pads to the output.
 For example, the
 command: